How To Remove Blood From Pillow Case? | Stain-Busting Secrets

 Hydrogen peroxide is effective but must be used cautiously on colored fabrics as it can bleach them.
 Test on an inconspicuous spot first.

-Apply a small amount directly onto the stain; you’ll notice fizzing as it breaks down hemoglobin molecules in blood.
+Apply a small amount directly onto the stain; you may notice fizzing as it reacts with the stain.
 Let it sit for 5–10 minutes before blotting with a clean cloth and rinsing thoroughly with cold water.

 Step 5: Launder Normally But Avoid Heat

 After pre-treatment steps, wash your pillowcase in cold water using regular laundry detergent.
-Avoid hot water cycles or drying in high heat until you’re sure the stain is gone; heat sets any remaining traces permanently.
+Avoid hot water cycles or drying in high heat until you’re sure the stain is gone; heat can set any remaining traces and make them much harder to remove.

 The Science Behind Why Cold Water Works Best

-Using cold water keeps these proteins soluble so they rinse away more easily during washing or soaking phases.
+Using cold water keeps the stain easier to flush and dilute during the early washing or soaking phases.

-This scientific principle explains why hot water should never be used initially on blood-stained fabrics despite instinctual urges for warm washes when cleaning tough spots.
+This scientific principle explains why hot water should not be used initially on blood-stained fabrics despite instinctual urges for warm washes when cleaning tough spots.

 A Comparison Table of Common Blood Stain Removal Agents